Soundproofing and Acoustic Treatments in the Workplace: Luxury or Sound Investment?

-Soundproofing and acoustical treatments are often neglected in the planning phase of commercial buildings and workplaces.
+Soundproofing and acoustical treatments are often viewed as luxuries and neglected during the planning phases of commercial buildings and workplaces.
 Architects and design professionals focus on structural integrity and spatial function, but it’s only when people start to work in those spaces that acoustic problems are revealed.
-Always looking to trim budgets, business owners may question whether investing in soundproofing and acoustical treatments is really necessary.
+Always eager to trim budgets, business owners may question whether investing in soundproofing and acoustical treatments is really necessary.

 There’s plenty of research, however, that shows that unwanted noise impacts workers’ health and productivity, and this will hit you where it really hurts — your bottom line.
-The World Health Organization calculates that excessive noise levels cost Europe annual losses in the range of $52 billion!
+The World Health Organization calculates that excessive noise levels cost Europe annual losses in the neighborhood of $52 billion!
+Do you know how much it costs you each year?
+You may be surprised to find out.

-Beyond that, most people would simply prefer their private conversations to stay private, but even more importantly, speech privacy and confidentiality is an absolute requirement in medical, legal, and business settings.
-Discussions behind closed doors are meant to remain behind closed doors, and they require protection from external noise and distractions — whether from the outside or inside of a building.
+Beyond that, most people would simply prefer that their private conversations remain private, but even more importantly, speech privacy and confidentiality is an absolute requirement in medical, legal, and business settings.
+Discussions behind closed doors are meant to remain behind closed doors, and they require protection from external noise and distractions — whether from the outside or inside the building.

 Soundproofing vs Acoustic Treatments

-Soundproofing blocks sound from entering or leaving a space by changing structural elements to acoustically isolate one space from another.
+Soundproofing blocks sound from entering or leaving a space by changing structural elements to acoustically isolate one space from another, which is why soundproofing office walls is best tackled during construction.

 So, what’s the best approach to blocking external noise?
 Likewise, what’s the best way to keep sound inside a room — for privacy and confidentiality?